- Natalie Fedors: Manager, Strategy & Operations

 - Jennifer Kawar: Vice President, Chief Investment Officer

-- Onika Lewis: Senior Associate, New Markets Tax Credits
+- Onika Lewis: Manager, New Markets Tax Credit

 - Shawn Luther: Vice President, Chief Credit Officer